gabikiwi/EmailFromDoPost/README.md

-# How to make realy fast your own form become public, with help of Google G Suite (persistence - GSheet, notification: Gmail)
+# How to make realy fast your own form become public, with help of Google G Suite (persistence: GSheet, notification: Gmail)

 ## First phase: create backend